Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/contribution.md

 If you want to join the BIOINFORMATICS MUNICH STUDENT LAB E.V. or just want more information, [click here](https://bmsl.org/) to go to our website.

 # how future iGEM teams can benefit from our project
+The groundwork we've established in our project offers benefits to other iGEM teams.
+Our efforts have created an opportunity for future teams to elevate the project to greater levels.
+Initially, they can capitalize on our pre-existing codebase and enhance our machine learning model.
+By expanding the dataset, incorporating more diverse sources of data, and delving into the integration of omics data, they can enhance the accuracy and versatility of the model.
+Instead of relying solely on data from the USA, teams can source information from different populations, including Europe, ensuring a more comprehensive and globally applicable approach to mitigating polypharmacy risks.

+Moreover, for iGEM teams keen on developing healthcare applications, our project provides an invaluable head start.
+They can seamlessly integrate our machine learning model into their software projects, instantly incorporating a functional and vital feature.
+This not only expedites the development process but also ensures that their applications are equipped with the latest advancements in predicting drug interactions, potentially making a meaningful impact on patient safety and healthcare outcomes.

 [^1]: https://doi.org/10.1016/j.archger.2018.06.018